Join Us For Cob & Cog

-• This day promises to be an exciting, educational, and action-packed experience featuring 23 unique team competitions in engineering and agriculture for high school students.
-Teams of 2-3 will tackle challenges in technology, engineering, agriculture, and precision agriculture, all set in the state-of-the-art facilities at Ivy Tech Community College.
-This year, we’ve added an additional contest along with several new challenges to make the event even more dynamic.
+This day promises to be an exciting, educational, and action-packed experience featuring 21 unique team competitions across a wide range of STEM fields for high school students.
+Teams of varying sizes will tackle challenges in areas such as technology, engineering, agriculture, and precision agriculture, all set in the state-of-the-art facilities at Ivy Tech Community College.
+This year, we’ve made changes to the competitions this year—many have been updated, added, or removed—so please review the contest details carefully.

 TIME: 9 a.m.-1:30 p.m.